 As noted above, there is a considerable division in behavior for HITs and Correct Rejections.
 As the data for correct performance is a sum of HITs and Correction Rejections, there is a substantial question of how these measures relate to RT.
-When RT to HITs was compared only to the number of HITs, there was a closer relationship than with number of responses or total correct trials (Figure 11A).
-The average number of HITs was consistently at least 20 out of 25 for RTs between 0.5 and

-1.4 s.
-The relationship between HITs and RTs showed that the optimal number of HITs, 25, was associated with a RT of 0.837 s, with a smooth slowing, decreasing HITs to 10 at a response time of 1.3 s (Figure 11B).
-For the 1,083 tests with only 5-9 HITs, RT was then progressively faster to 1.069 s.
+When response time to HITs was compared only to the number of HITs, there was a closer relationship than with number of responses or total correct trials (Figure 11a).
+The average number of HITs was consistently at least 20 out of 25 for response times between 0.5 seconds and 1.4 seconds.
+The relationship between HITs and response times showed that the optimal number of HITs, 25, was associated with a response time of 0.837 seconds, with a smooth slowing, decreasing HITs to 10 at a response time of 1.3 seconds (Figure 11b).
+For the 1,083 tests with only 5-9 HITs, response time was then progressively faster to 1.069 seconds.

 A major factor associated with RT was response bias, the tendency to make fewer than or more than 25 responses (the ideal number being 25).
 This tendency is most clearly seen when examining the Correct Rejections.
-The RT had relatively little relationship with Correct Rejection count (Figure 12A).
-For the 95% of tests with RTs between 0.64 and 1.4 s, the number of Correct Rejections was very stably close to 22.
-However, for RTs less than 0.640 s, there was a clear, sharp drop in the number of Correct Rejections.
-Above 1.4 s, there was again a scattered pattern of Correct Rejections with no consistent relationship with RT.
-When the averages of RT were compared for numbers of Correct Rejections, there was only a slight slowing from the optimal number of 25 at 0.910 s to around 930 ms for only 15 correct, showing the minimal relationship between RT and Correct Rejections for tests with better performance (Figure 12B).
-However, for tests with only

-5-14 Correct Rejections, there was the progressive shortening of RTs with fewer Correct Rejections again seen.
+The RT had relatively little relationship with Correct Rejection count (Figure 12a).
+For the 95% of tests with RTs between 0.64 to 1.4 seconds, the number of Correct Rejections was very stably close to 22.
+However, for RTs less than 0.640 seconds, there was a clear, sharp drop in the number of Correct Rejections.
+Above 1.4 seconds, there was again a scattered pattern of Correct Rejections with no consistent relationship with RT.
+When the averages of RT were compared for numbers of Correct Rejections, there was only a slight slowing from the optimal number of 25 at 0.910 seconds to around 930 milliseconds for only 15 correct, showing the minimal relationship between RT and Correct Rejections for tests with better performance (Figure 12b).
+However, for tests with only 5 to 14 Correct Rejections, there was the progressive shortening of RTs with fewer Correct Rejections again seen.
 Clearly, the pattern of the relationship between Correct Rejections and RT was very different than the one between HITs and RT (and shown on the same axis to highlight the difference, Figure 13).

-Figures 9-12 show the complex relationship between correctness of responses and response tendency to RT.
+Figures 9, 10, 11, and 12 show the complex relationship between correctness of responses and response tendency to RT.
 To determine the Pearson correlation between correct responses and RT, the major outliers were removed.
-Tests with fewer than 10 HITs (1,083), fewer than 15 Correct Rejections (5,400), RT less than 600 ms (1,538), or more than 1.4 s (5,856), and trials with less than 35 correct responses (1,277) were eliminated (total removed = 15,565 = 5%), leaving 266,584 tests.
+Tests with fewer than 10 HITs (1,083), fewer than 15 Correct Rejections (5,400), RT less than 600 milliseconds (1,538), or more than 1.4 seconds (5,856), and trials with less than 35 correct responses (1,277) were eliminated (total removed = 15,565 = 5%), leaving 266,584 tests.
 This removal (had minimal effect on the correlations) produced a correlation between RTs and Correct Responses: $R^2 = 0.081$, while the correlation between RTs and HITs: $R^2 = 0.14$, was significantly higher.
-When averaging across RTs for each number of correct responses (35-50) or HITs, 10-25, there was a clear linear progression seen, which is like the curves of Figures 10B, 11B, with a linear regression explaining essentially all of the variance for 35-50 correct responses and 10-25 HITs, respectively.
+When averaging across RTs for each number of correct responses (35-50) or HITs, 10 - 25, there was a clear linear progression seen, which is like the curves of Figures 10b and 11b, with a linear regression explaining essentially all of the variance for 35 to 50 correct responses and 10 to 25 HITs, respectively.
 The clear emergence of this high explanation of the variance indicates that the MemTrax test is measuring important neurophysiological phenomena in visual information processing, but there was a substantial amount of noise when assessing individual subject performances.